BlocProtocol/BLOC-wiki/docs/guides/dashboard/dashboard.md

 [![DASHBOARD 7](images/presentation/dashboard7.png)](https://dashboard.bloc.money)

 The automated affiliate program from BLOC is very easy to use.
-Webmasters just have to place the [BLOC.MONEY'S](https://bloc.money) banner ads or buttons on their own Web site.
+Webmasters just have to place the **BLOC** banner ads or buttons on their own Web site.

 Webmasters will receive a referral fee or commission for each registered account coming from the affiliated link.
 (The account needs to be verified and validate at least 1 AirDrop mission.